KuntalDanech/scaleracademy-twitter-backend-java-wiki/Home.md

 ## Summary
 A twitter-like social media site where
-- anyone can post 240-character texts.
+- Anyone can post 240-character texts.
-- people can reply, like, or reshare the posts.
+- People can reply, like, or reshare the posts.
 - Users can follow each other.
 - The home feed shows posts from users that they follow.
 - Users will be notified when someone likes their posts, replies, or reshares them and when someone follows them.